Kometa-Team/Kometa/docs/home/guides/qnap.md

 2. Change the container name if you wish.

-   Command line arguments can be entered in the "Entrypoint" field after `/tini -s python3 plex_meta_manager.py --`  IMPORTANT: DO NOT REMOVE ANY ELEMENT OF THAT COMMAND.
+   Command line arguments can be entered in the "Entrypoint" field after `/tini -s python3 plex_meta_manager.py --`

+   IMPORTANT: **DO NOT REMOVE** ANY ELEMENT OF THAT TEXT.
+DO NOT ENTER ANYTHING INTO THE "Command" FIELD.

-   For example: `/tini -s python3 plex_meta_manager.py -- --run`
+   For example, you could enter the following into the "Entrypoint" field to make PMM run immediately when the container starts up: `/tini -s python3 plex_meta_manager.py -- --run`

+   Typically, in a Docker environment, this sort of thing is done via Environment Variables [the next step here].
+Editing the "Entrypoint" is not recommended, as it's easy to render the container non-functional if you are not sure what you're doing.

-   Information on available command line argument can be found [here](../environmental)
+   Information on available command line arguments can be found [here](../environmental)

    Click "Advanced Settings >>"